Buyers Guides

 These are high end coated strings for the discerning 12 string player.Every string in the packet is treated with D'Addario's exclusive polymer coating, and it makes a world of difference.
 The feel is exceptional, and they last longer than anything else on the market.
 Despite the coating, they're still wonderfully bright and responsive, and tuning stability is fantastic.

-Trying to find the best of anything in the world of guitars can be pretty subjective most of the time, but it’s definitely hard to deny that D’Addario’s XS Phosphor Bronze Strings stake a pretty good claim, so much so that we’ve named them our Editor’s choice for Acoustic strings for 12 string guitars.
+Trying to find the best of anything in the world of guitars can often be subjective, but it’s hard to deny that D’Addario’s XS Phosphor Bronze Strings stake a pretty good claim.
+So much so that we named them our Editor’s Choice among acoustic strings for 12-string guitars.

-We found that the main difference maker was the coating on the wound strings and the unwound strings.
-It’s fairly uncommon even for 6 string sets to have the unwound strings coated, but even rarer with 12 string packages!
+We found the main difference-maker was the coating on the wound strings and the unwound strings.
+It’s fairly uncommon even for 6-string sets to have the unwound strings coated, but even rarer with 12-string packages!
 They had an insanely smooth touch, which kept them comfortable for hours.

-Tuning stability was rock solid here, and D’Addario’s Fusion Twist technology definitely play a part in that.
-They use an improved method of securing the ball end to the string, and this helps to reduce slippage over time, keeping the strings in tune better than standard connections.
-We didn’t suffer any breaks during the test, and nor did we experience any loss of tone.
+Tuning stability was rock solid here and D’Addario’s Fusion Twist technology definitely played a part in that.
+They use an improved method of securing the ball end to the string.
+This helps to reduce slippage over time, keeping the strings in tune better than standard connections.
+We didn’t suffer any breaks during the test, nor did we experience any loss of tone.

-Given that they are made from a phosphor bronze alloy, they had a notably different tone to the other strings on test, which were both 80/20 bronze.
-The phosphor certainly gave them a warmer tone than we heard from the Elixirs and the Ernie Balls, but regardless, they remained clear, and given the fact that they’re coated, the sustain was huge.
+Given they’re made from a phosphor bronze alloy, they had a notably different tone than the other strings on test, which were both 80/20 bronze.
+The phosphor certainly gave them a warmer tone than we heard from the Elixirs and the Ernie Balls.
+Regardless, they remained clear and the sustain was huge when considering they’re coated.

-Verdict: We loved pretty much everything about these D’Addario XS Phosphor Bronze strings.
-From the feel to the beautiful warm tones.
+Verdict: We loved pretty much everything about these D’Addario XS Phosphor Bronze strings, from the feel to the beautiful warm tones.
 They were exceptional for fingerstyle, but still sounded excellent strummed with a pick.
-On top of the beautiful tones, they blend incredible longevity, with extreme comfort, and in our opinion, are the best acoustic 12 string strings out there.
+On top of the beautiful tones, they blend incredible longevity with extreme comfort.
+In our opinion, they’re the best acoustic 12-string strings out there.

-When it comes to purchasing strings for your 12 string guitar, the philosophy is pretty much the same as it is for any standard or extended range guitar.
-The plus octave strings on a 12 string set are made from the same materials, and to the same specifications as the standard 6 that they are paired with.
+When it comes to purchasing strings for your 12-string guitar, the philosophy is pretty much the same as it is for any standard or extended-range guitar.
+The plus octave strings on a 12-string set are made from the same materials and to the same specifications as the standard 6 they’re paired with.

 Keep reading to learn more about this: